 The 24mm focal length and f/1.8 aperture are great for photographing the stars or the city at night.
 Accordingly, the question of the presence of such aberrations as coma and astigmatism becomes relevant.
-These aberrations appear as distortion of light points.
+These aberrations appear as a distortion of light points.

-There is very little barrel distortion, which is ideally corrected by the camera's automation.
+There is minimal barrel distortion, which is ideally corrected by the camera's automation.
 Automatic geometry correction inevitably leads to a deterioration in maximum quality, so it is advisable to disable such corrections.

 This aberration manifests itself as darkening corners of the frame and is typical for open apertures.
-Vignetting is well corrected intra-chamber.
+Vignetting is well-corrected intra-chamber.
 For visual analysis, I collected frames at all apertures into a small video:

 Nikon NIKKOR Z 24mm F/1.8 S for Video

-Our previous reviewer Nikkor Z 14-30/4 is a versatile lens for video shooting, thanks to its variable focal length and wide angle of view.
+Our previous reviewer Nikkor Z 14-30/4, is a versatile lens for video shooting, thanks to its variable focal length and wide angle of view.
 However, its low aperture can be a significant limitation in certain shooting conditions.

 In the video above, the Nikon Z7 used the default focus speed setting of 0.
 Focus is smooth, without jerking.
 The accuracy is not satisfactory.

-The operation is the same, however, the pre-focusing speed is slightly faster.
+The operation is the same; however, the pre-focusing speed is slightly faster.

 You may also like to read - Nikkor Z 85mm F/1.8 S Lens Review.

 The wide focusing ring, which can be installed thanks to the increased length of the lens, makes it possible to work even with gloves.
-And if you mount the camera with this lens on a gimbal, then such a wide ring creates room for maneuver when installing the folf focus system.
+And if you mount the camera with this lens on a gimbal, such a wide ring creates room for maneuver when installing the focus system.

 The relatively small pincushion distortion allows the lens to be used even with the in-camera adjustment turned off, especially for video.
-Absolutely minimal focus breathing and fast silent autofocus make the NIKKOR Z 24mm f/1.8 S a great choice for both stills and video.
+Minimal focus breathing and fast, silent autofocus make the NIKKOR Z 24mm f/1.8 S an excellent choice for both stills and video.